-Gross cash paid in the Smith Transaction was \$ 140.6 million.
-Net cash paid was \$122.0 million after consideration of \$ 18.6 million of Smith Transport cash on the date of acquisition.
+Gross cash paid in the Smith Transaction was \$140.6 million.
+Net cash paid was \$122.0 million after consideration of \$18.6 million of Smith Transport cash on the date of acquisition.
 Gross cash paid was funded out of the Company's available cash.
-The Smith Transaction included the assumption of \$46.8 million of Smith Transport's indebtedness, including finance leases, of which \$ 26.2 million of the debt was outstanding at December 31, 2023.
+The Smith Transaction included the assumption of \$46.8 million of Smith Transport's indebtedness, including finance leases, of which \$26.2 million \$16.9 million of the debt was and finance leases were outstanding at December 31, 2023 December 31, 2024.
 The Smith Stock Purchase Agreement contains customary representations, warranties, covenants, escrow, and indemnification provisions.